Project Emily: Negotiations

 Implicit in Wilson's decision to develop an IRBM was that it would be based overseas.
 Thor had a range of 1500 nmi, and therefore did not have the range to reach the Soviet Union and China from the United States.
-Britain, Germany, Turkey, the Philippines, Taiwan, South Korea and Japan were considered as possible sites for them.
+Britain, Germany, Turkey, the Philippines, Taiwan, South Korea and Japan were considered as possible sites for deploying Thor IRBMs.
 Gordon Gray, the US Assistant Secretary of Defense for International Security Affairs, mentioned it to a Ministry of Supply official in January 1956, and unofficial, low-level approaches began in March 1956.
 The United States Secretary of the Air Force, Donald A. Quarles, officially raised the matter with the Minister of Defence, Sir Walter Monckton, and his Chief Scientific Advisor, Sir Frederick Brundrett, in meetings at the Palace of Westminster on 16 and 17 July 1956.
 Quarles proposed sites in England for the missiles, and suggested that live firings be conducted from Scotland.
 Monckton noted that this option had already been rejected for Blue Streak, in favour of test firings at the Woomera Test Range.
 Monckton and Brundrett considered whether Thor or Jupiter would have the range for British purposes.
 The Americans could not supply nuclear weapons under the McMahon Act.
 The missiles could be fitted with British warheads, but these would be heavier, reducing the range to 1250 nmi.
 Brundrett considered such a missile "useless".
 The Chairman of the Chiefs of Staff Committee, Marshal of the Royal Air Force Sir William Dickson, queried whether Blue Streak was redundant if the Americans supplied Thor.
 Like many senior RAF officers and their USAF counterparts, he was also concerned about the fate of the manned bomber if the government embraced missile technology.